ec-everest/scholarly-communication-services/README.md

 # scholarly-communication-services

-For a complete description of this tool and other research objects components visit http://everest.expertsystemlab.com
+For a complete complete description and deployment of this tools and other research objects components visit http://everest.expertsystemlab.com

 Research objects released or archived can be assigned a Digital Object Identifier (DOI) that can be used to track research objects in scholarly search services so that citation information can be extracted and added to the research object as a measure of the research object impact in scholarly communications.